MIDL-Conference/midl-website-2026/pages/call-for-papers.md

 **For Authors**:

-- Permitted uses: LLMs and other assistive tools may be used only for minor language editing, such as grammar, spelling, or formatting.
+- Permitted uses: LLMs and other assistive tools may be used only for minor language edits, such as grammar, spelling, style refinement, readability improvements, or formatting.
 - Prohibited uses: Generating research ideas, study designs, analyses, results, or substantive text with an LLM is not allowed.
 All scientific contributions must originate from the authors.
 - Responsibility: Authors are accountable for the accuracy, originality, and ethical standards of their manuscript, regardless of which tools they used.
 LLMs may not be credited as authors.
 - Data & privacy: Some tools store or reuse text for model training.
 Authors should avoid entering sensitive or unpublished data into third-party services unless appropriate safeguards are in place.